Minuscule 528: Description

 The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles of chapters) at the top of the pages.
 There is also a division according to the Ammonian Sections (in Mark 234 Sections, the last Section in 16:9) with references to the Eusebian Canons.

 It contains the Epistula ad Carpianum, Eusebian tables, the tables of the κεφαλαια (tables of contents) are placed before every Gospel, It contains lectionary markings at the margin, incipits, Synaxarion at the end, and portraits of the Evangelists.

 It has also a few lectionary markings added by a later hand.

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden classified it to the textual family Kx.
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents the textual family Kx in Luke 1 and Luke 20.
 In Luke 10 no profile was made.

 History

-In 1727 the manuscript was brought from the Pantokrator monastery on the Mount Athos to England.
+In 1727 the manuscript was brought from the Pantokrator monastery on Mount Athos to England.
 The manuscript was collated by Th.
 Mangey, Prebendary of Durham.

 The manuscript was added to the list of New Testament minuscule manuscripts by F. H. A. Scrivener (483) and C. R. Gregory (528).
 Gregory saw it in 1883.

 It is currently housed at the Bodleian Library (MS. Cromwell 16) in Oxford.